aws/aws-cdk-rfcs/text/0001-cdk-update.md

     ```

     If the `"build"` key is present in the `cdk.json` file,
-    the "watch" process will invoke the specified command before performing synthesis.
+    `cdk synth` (which the "watch" process invokes before deployment)
+    will execute the specified command before performing synthesis.
-    If your build process is more complex than just a single command,
-    `"build"` also accepts an array of commands:

-    ```json
-    {
-      "app": "node bin/app.js",
-      "build": [
-        "yarn --cwd src/lambda-code build",
-        "yarn build"
-      ]
-    }
-    ```

-    The commands will be executed one after the other,
-    in the same order as they were declared in the `cdk.json` file.

 2. The "watch" process needs to know which files and directories to observe for changes,
     and which ones to ignore.
 You can customize these using the `"include"` and `"exclude"`
-    sub-keys of the new `"watch"` top-level key:
+    sub-keys of the new `"watch"` top-level key.
+    Values are glob patterns that are matched _relative to the location of the `cdk.json`_ directory:

     ```json
     {